prabhakar267/vertikin/README.md

 ## How VertiKin works

-[VertiKin Mobile app](https://github.com/prabhakar267/vertikin/tree/master/Android) stores the keystrokes made by a user on his phone (**we do not read passwords and private information, so user can be assured of his security**).
+[VertiKin Mobile app](https://github.com/prabhakar267/vertikin/tree/master/Android) learns from user inputs on his phone (**we do not read passwords and private information, so the user can be assured of his security**).
 This data is sent to the [VertiKin server](https://github.com/prabhakar267/vertikin/tree/master/server), where using **Natural language processing (NLP)**, important information is extracted and using frequency as a parameter, it tries to find if the user is interested in buying some product or not.
 If so, a GCM push notification is sent to the user.

 ## VertiKin Improves itself